28547939/vpncore/README.md

    * The IPsec container, with its own virtual network stack like any other container, acts as a router for the host and its containers: packets to and from remote sites pass through the container in both directions.
-   * If VPN failover/high availability is desired between hosts, a `dynvpn.py` instance on each host's IPsec container manages the election of a primary for each VPN instance and communicates anycast routing changes to the local BGP daemon via static route.
+   * If VPN failover/high availability is desired between hosts, a `dynvpn` instance on each host's IPsec container manages the election of a primary for each VPN instance and communicates anycast routing changes to the local BGP daemon via static route.
-     * The content of the `dynvpn` subdirectory under this repository it intended to be deployed to, and run from, the `ipsec` container.
+     * The content of the `dynvpn` subdirectory under this repository it intended to be deployed to, and run inside, the `ipsec` container.

 2. **VPN containers**: providing Internet connectivity to clients via an external VPN connection, such as OpenVPN or Wireguard.
 Generally, client traffic is directed into the VPN container via GRE route or SOCKS connection.
-   * **`vpndns` container**: each host as a unique `vpndns` container, running a `vpndns` instance, which forwards DNS requests (originating from that host or from elsewhere) to VPN containers on that host, based on policy.
+3. **`vpndns` container**: each host as a unique `vpndns` container, running a `vpndns` instance, which forwards DNS requests (originating from that host or from elsewhere) to VPN containers on that host, based on policy.
 It also supports other functionality - see below.
 An implementation is included in this repository.
-3. **Internal/WAN services**: services which are not necessarily connected to the Internet but which are accessible across the WAN (labeled "Internal WAN container" above).
+4. **Internal/WAN services**: services which are not necessarily connected to the Internet but which are accessible across the WAN (labeled "Internal WAN container" above).
-4. Other containers: whatever other containers the host might have.
+5. Other containers: whatever other containers the host might have.